Knights of Pythias in Vancouver, WA

 • pro The courtyard is nice.

-• pro The apartments are described as nice.
+• pro The actual apartments are plain but nice enough.

 Cons

-• pro The administration is described as toxic, narcissistic, controlling, and abusive.
+• pro The administration and staff are described as toxic, narcissistic, controlling, and abusive.

 • pro The interior is dated and dirty.

-• pro The hallways are infested with fleas and management won't address it.
+• pro The hallways are infested with fleas, and management won't do anything about it.

-• pro Maintenance requests take 4?6 months to resolve anything.
+• pro Maintenance requests can take 4?6 months to address.

 • pro Residents who report safety violations are threatened with eviction.

-• pro The overall environment is not warm or caring and feels unfriendly.
+• pro The environment is not warm or caring and is marked by bullying, disrespect, and demeaning newsletters.

 Review